jasim/jsfoo-talk-learning-to-learn-reason/main.md

 Those were the traditional applications of OCaml.

-OCaml can also be used to build front-end web applications, which is what this talk is about.
+It can also be used to build front-end web applications, which is what this talk is about.

 Let us take a look at that next.